mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 10/JTAS_-_Volume_10_May24.md

 actions.
 The base camp is overrun by jungle but after forcing entry to the unlocked habitat module, it is as Zoë remembers.
 As far as she can tell, nobody else made it back.
-Continuing towards the ruins reaches the ambush site after one kilometre.
+Continuing towards the ruins reaches the ambush site after one kilometer.
 Scattered bones and a single crushed skull are all that remains of her team.
-Two aluminium crates, each of a half metre-cubic volume, are half-buried by jungle.
+Two aluminium crates, each of a half meter-cubic volume, are half-buried by jungle.
 They remain sealed.
 Each has a mass of 50 kilograms – weighing about 32 kilograms on Cabranidi – but are too bulky for a single individual to carry.
 The cases contain non-functional metal artefacts of unknown